alphagov/govwifi-terraform/README.md

 This should then copy the state file to s3, which will be used for all operations.
 Once you have run terraform in both regions, and the S3 buckets used for the access log replication have been created, uncomment the replication configuration sections in govwifi-terraform/terraform-state/accesslogs.tf and govwifi-terraform/terraform-state/tfstate.tf.

+After you have finished terraforming follow the manual steps below to complete the setup.

+** NOTE: There is currently a bug within AWS that means that terraform can get stuck "Creating" RDS instances.
+If this happens, wait 2 hours and try another terraform apply **

 ### Manual Steps Needed to Set Up a New Environment

 #### Add DKIM Authentication